 Between MY COUSIN RACHEL and WONDER WOMAN, it’s a bad time to be a male cinephile with fragile masculinity.
 Adding more kindling onto the burning bed is writer-director Sofia Coppola’s THE BEGUILED, an adaptation of author Thomas Cullinan’s 1966 novel.
-This remake of the 1971 adaptation by director Don Siegel is a scorching, searing, seductive period piece, a Southern gothic drama that seeks to castrate destructive, toxic modern male energy, and the water comes to a slow boil before it scalds.
-That said, its defiance is far more restrained, avoiding any abject misandry.
+This remake of the 1971 adaptation by director Don Siegel is a scorching, searing, seductive period piece, a Southern gothic drama that seeks to castrate toxic modern male energy – and the water comes to a slow boil before it scalds.
+That said, its defiance is restrained, avoiding any abject misandry.

 Union soldier Corporal John McBurney (Colin Farrell, who subversively plays his former real-life bad-boy persona) probably would’ve been better off dying in those Virginia woods, but the need to survive got the best of him.
-He made this decision when he deserted his wartime post, getting badly wounded in the process.
-Close to death, he’s found by clever young Amy (powerhouse Oona Laurence), who takes pity upon his poor soul, schlepping him back to her residence at Miss Martha Farnsworth Seminary for Young Ladies.
-The school has all but emptied out except for the school’s matriarch, Miss Martha (Nicole Kidman), teacher Edwina Morrow (Kirsten Dunst, whose talent for dry wit and vulnerability shine) and students Alicia (Elle Fanning), Jane (Angourie Rice), Marie (scene stealer Addison Riecke), and Emily (Emma Howard).
+So he deserted his wartime post, getting badly wounded in the process.
+Close to death, he’s found by clever young Amy (powerhouse Oona Laurence), who takes pity upon his poor soul, schlepping him back to her residence at Miss Martha Farnsworth’s Seminary for Young Ladies.
+The school has all but emptied out except for the matriarch, Miss Martha (Nicole Kidman), teacher Edwina Morrow (Kirsten Dunst, whose talent for dry wit and vulnerability shine), and students Alicia (Elle Fanning), Jane (Angourie Rice), Marie (scene stealer Addison Riecke), and Emily (Emma Howard).
 Naturally, his presence shakes up their little utopian society.

-Coppola’s adaptation definitively changes the perspective, morphing from the former sexism-charged, “He-Man-Woman-Hating” portrait of McBurney as a victim and the women as the enemy, to McBurney as the enemy and the women as the victim – incredibly formidable, capable and intelligent women, at that.
-He’s essentially a blank slate, representing different archetypes to the different women: To the younger girls, particularly Amy, he’s a compassionate friend; to Alicia, he’s a sexual object – the epitome of the lustful desire she can’t control; to Edwina, he’s the romantic white knight, beckoning to take her away, seizing on her compassion; and to Martha, he’s a caretaker, complementary of her power and strength.
-In the 1971 version, the women are the tropes.
+Coppola’s adaptation definitively changes the perspective.
+It morphs from the former film’s sexism-charged, “He-Man-Woman-Hating” portrait of McBurney as a victim and the women as the enemy, to McBurney as the enemy and the women as the victim – incredibly formidable, capable and intelligent women, at that.
+He’s essentially a blank slate, representing different archetypes to the different women: To the younger girls, particularly Amy, he’s a compassionate friend.
+To Alicia, he’s a sexual object – the epitome of the lustful desire she can’t control.
+To Edwina, he’s the romantic white knight, beckoning her to come away with him, seizing on her compassion.
+And to Martha, he’s a caretaker, a complement to her power and strength.
+In the 1971 version, the women are tropes.
 But in Coppola’s hands, Cullinan’s source material becomes a sly treatise – a takedown – on toxic masculinity and virility.
 She takes back the narrative, re-focusing on the women’s POV.
 It’s got a blinding edge, and cuts deep into the flesh.

 Overall, what Coppola has done by reclaiming the story as a captivating, spellbinding female one is like a shot of adrenaline into the cinematic social consciousness.